jeffreykegler/old_kollos/notes/misc/strand.md

 are available at the SLIF level -- not their links.

 ### Is the parse exhausted?

-First, we look for medial dotted rules at the split point.
-Dotted rules are of three kinds:

-* predictions, in which the dot is before the first RHS symbol;

-* completions, in which the dot is after the last RHS symbol; and

-* medials, which are those dotted rules which are neither predictions or completions.

 There may be no medial dotted rules.
 In this case the parse is exhausted -- it can go no further.